Arna13/sunst0rm-guide/docs/install/DEPENDENCIES.md

 Now, ``asr64_patcher`` should be installed and accessible from the terminal.

 ### Step 10: [Python3](https://www.python.org/downloads/)
-We need to install the latest version of ``Python3`` since the version bundled with macOS can have some issues with ``sunst0rm``.
+We need to install the latest version of Python 3 since the version bundled with macOS can have some issues with ``sunst0rm``.

-You just need to [download python](https://www.python.org/downloads/) with the big yellow button and install it.
+You just need to [download Python](https://www.python.org/downloads/) with the big yellow button and install it.

 I will not guide you though the installation as its only a ``.dmg`` with an installer inside where you just need to click next until it installs, I think you can do this alone :)

 Now you should have Python icons in your launchpad, that means it installed correctly.

 ### Step 11: [sunst0rm](./SUNST0RM.md)
-With all external dependencies satisfied, we can start to [install sunst0rm and its pip dependencies](./SUNST0RM.md)
+With all external dependencies satisfied, we can start to [install sunst0rm and its pip dependencies](./SUNST0RM.md).